 - Transforming local conflict: domestic, family, school and workplace violence and bullying

-- Practicing mediation: comparative dispute resolution, negotiation, mediation and restorative justice
+- Practising mediation: comparative dispute resolution, negotiation, mediation and restorative justice.